citp/privacy-policy-historical/d/de/dea/dealtime.co.uk.md

 You can browse our ECN websites without telling us who you are or revealing any personal information about yourself.
 Personal information is only associated to your account when you sign in as a registered user.
 If you register for an account with us, you choose to give us your personal information and are not anonymous to us.
 If you choose to provide us with personal information, you consent to the transfer and storage of that information on our servers located in the United States and around the world.

-We collect the following types of personal information in order to provide you with the use of and access to our sites, applications, services, and tools, and to help us personalize and improve your experience:
+We collect the following types of personal information in order to provide you with the use of and access to our sites, applications, services, and tools, and to help us personalize and improve your experience.
+This information is necessary for the adequate performance of the contract between you and us, to enable us to comply with our legal obligations, and given our legitimate interest to provide and improve the functionalities of eBay Commerce Network.

 **Information we collect automatically:** When you visit our sites, use our applications, services, and tools, or interact with our advertising or content, we automatically collect information sent to us by your computer, mobile device, or other access device.
 This information is associated with you personally only when you sign in as a registered user, and includes but is not limited to: